nstdio/notymo/README.md

 use nstdio\notymo\PushNotification;

 $push = new PushNotification(array(
+         // If you dоn't want to use one of the services we can just skip them loading.
+         // It's obvious that the skipped service is not necessary to configure.
+         // 'skipApns' => true,
+         // 'skipGcm'  => true,
         'apns' => array(
             'live' => true, // We need to connect to APNS production server 'cert' => 'live_cert.pem' // Also we must specify a SSL certificate for sending notification to iOS devices.